Home

 Helping you bring your organization into the future,

-RFID in the Supply chain:
+RFID in the Supply Chain:

 A Guide to Selection and Implementation

-explains RFID technology, its applications in SCM, data storage and retrieval, business processes, operational and implementation problems, risks, security and privacy, facility layout, handling systems and methods, and transportation costs.
+explains RFID technology, its applications in SCM, data storage and

-In short, with its soup-to-nuts coverage, the book ensures that your RFID implementation is successful and that you get the most from your investment.
+ensures that your RFID implementation is successful and that you get the

 Features